 - Their spouse’s plan covers them after that.

-- If both your employee and their spouse are covered twice, the spouse’s company coverage is the main one, and theirs is the secondary one.
+- If both your employee and their spouse are covered twice, the spouse’s employer coverage is the main one, and theirs is the secondary coverage.

 For their kids

-If both parents include their child as a dependent, the birthday rule gets celebrated (or put into effect).
+If both parents’ health plans include their child as a dependent, such as in instances of joint custody for children of divorced or separated parents, the birthday rule gets celebrated (or put into effect).
 It might sound a bit wacky, but here goes:

 - The parent who has a birthday earlier in the calendar year is the one whose plan gets chosen as the primary.

 - Do both parents have the same birthday?
-Then the oldest plan is the main one.
+Then the health insurance that is oldest will be the primary payer.

 If an employee’s child is under 26, employed, and covered as a dependent on their parent’s plan, then the child’s workplace plan is the primary one.
 With few exceptions, grown-up kids who are older than 26 can’t be covered under their parents’ plans.